datature/resources/README.md

 pip install -U datature
 ```

 The SDK can either be invoked in [Python](sdk-guides/python/), or through the [command line interface (CLI)](sdk-guides/cli/).
-For more information or advanced features on the SDK, please refer to the [SDK documentation](https://developers.datature.io/reference/getting-started).
+Installing the pip package will install both the SDK and CLI together.
+For more information or advanced features on the SDK, please refer to the [SDK documentation](https://developers.datature.io/docs/management-api).

 ---